CalciumNitrade/calciumnitrade.github.io/content/authors/admin/_index.md

     date_start: 2022-11-01
     date_end: 2024-09-01
     summary: |2-
-      - Use and research of state-of-the-art computer vision models to create visual content.
-These methods include diffusion models for text-to-image generation, captioning for clustering, object detection for template creation, and superresolution.
-      - Recommendation systems.
-      - Wrapping API over the created/applied models.
-      - Train, fine-tune, and testing of ML models for a given task.
-      - Data engineering with AWS and cloud machine learning.
+      - Use and research of state-of-the-art LLMs and CV models, focusing on a variety of applications such as image and video captioning, text suggestions, sentiment analysis, semantic search, text-to-image generation, object detection, deblurring, super-resolution.
+Additionally, NoSQL databases (e.g., Redis) are employed for efficient data storage and retrieval in addition to SQL.
+Design of recommendation systems
-      - Utilizing of Docker, Flask, Grafana, Git, and ArgoCD for DevOps.
+      - For DevOps, tools like Flask, Docker, Grafana, Git, and ArgoCD are utilized.
   - position: Computational Imaging Engineer
     company_name: Aselsan Inc.
     company_url: ''